The family of William and Mary Hall of Belfast, Ireland.

 William John Hall (1837-1881)

 William John's wife Sarah worked in the cotton mill, and her great-grandaughter recalled being told by her mother that Sarah worked as hard as any man.
-She further stated that William John took care of the house and the children so he may have worked from home.
-An injury, possibly a work accident, limited his mobility, their recollection was that he worked from his chair.
-He brushed the girls hair in the morning before they left for the day.
+She further stated that William John took care of the house and the children so he likely worked as a baker from home.
+According to what his daughter said, their father brushed the girls hair every morning before they left for the day.
 Based on that I think he was a gentle man.

 Sarah’s father.
 James Tierney, was from Monaghan.
 We match up through Ancestry.DNA with many of the Tierney descendants from that family.
 James Tierney worked in a pork store as did William Hall so that might have been the connection that led to the meeting and marriage of William John and Sarah.
 They were married in the Church of Ireland.

-The oldest children were not baptized in the catholic church until they were several years old, which had led to some confusion about their ages.
-Noted on their baptism records are their ages at the time and the fact that their father was a Protestant.
+The oldest children were not baptized in the Roman Catholic church until they were several years old, which had led to some confusion about their ages.
+Noted on their baptism records are their ages at the time of their baptism and the fact that their father was a Protestant.

 Their daughter Mary Hall married Bernard Doran in 1884.

 James Hall (1838-1894)

 to be continued.